openstack-archive/tricircle/specs/ocata/local-neutron-plugin.rst

 services inside one OpenStack instance as one unique region, so we can use region name to identify one OpenStack instance.
-After receiving the request, central Neutron server is informed that one virtual machine port is correctly setup in one OpenStack instance, so it starts the cross OpenStack networking automation process, like security group rule population, tunnel setup for layer2 communication and route setup for layer3 communication, which are done by making Neutron API call to each local Neutron server.
+After receiving the request, central Neutron server is informed that one virtual machine port is correctly setup in one OpenStack instance, so it starts the cross Neutron networking automation process, like security group rule population, tunnel setup for layer2 communication and route setup for layer3 communication, which are done by making Neutron API call to each local Neutron server.